kurta999/CustomKeyboard/README.md

 5. **StructParser** - Generate offsets of C structures
 6. **ScreenshotSaver** - Saving screenshot to .png from clipboard
 7. **DirectoryBackup** - Backup folders to another place(s) from tray menu
 8. **CPU Power Saver** - Saves power by reducing CPU frequency after X idle time to Y percent.
-For example I can save 10-15W hourly by reducing my overclocked i7 10700K to 800Mhz while my PC is in idle.
+For example I can save 10-15W hourly by reducing my overclocked i7 10700K to 800 - 1200Mhz while my PC is in idle.
+If the median CPU usage gets above max configured percent due to some background tasks, the frequency will be restored and won't be limited again until it falls below configured minimum median load again.
 9. **LinkCreator** - Easy symlink & hardlink creator within Windows' file explorer
 10. **Sensors** - TCP Backend for sensors with SQLite database for measurements & HTTP Web server for reading measurement's graphs.
 By default, graphs can be accessed at: http://localhost:2005/graphs
 11. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support *(1)